About medications for autistic children

-When your child starts taking a new medication, you and your doctor need to monitor him carefully.
+When your child starts taking a new medication, you and the professional need to monitor your child carefully.

-It can also help if you have a good understanding of the targeted behaviour or problem before your child starts the medication.
+It can also help if you understand the targeted behaviour or problem before your child starts the medication.
 Take a week to write down details like when, how often and how long the behaviour happens, and think about how intense it is.
 Also pay attention to your child’s sleeping habits and appetite.
 This puts you in a good position to notice whether anything is changing once your child starts the medication.

 Other things to consider and discuss with your doctor

-Check with your doctor about whether the medication suggested has been tested with children with autism spectrum disorder (ASD).
+Check with your doctor about whether the medication suggested has been tested with autistic children.

 Often a medication needs to be taken in a certain way to be effective.
 Talk to your doctor about when and how often your child needs to take it, and whether it should be with or without food.